element-hq/element-meta/docs/crypto/trust_v2.md

 		    - For regular / topic rooms, all users including yourself, are considered when decorating a room
 		    - For 1:1 and group DM rooms, all other users (i.e. excluding yourself) are considered when decorating a room
   - States (**with TOFU**)
-    - Room is encrypted and other users are TOFU-trusted or manually verified (grey shield)
+    - Room is encrypted and other users are TOFU-trusted or partly manually verified (grey shield)
     - Room is encrypted but at least one user violates its **verified** identity (identity mismatch; red shield with exclamation mark)
     - Room is encrypted and the user has **verified** the identity of all other users in the room (green shield with checkmark)

-## Indicators in EX
+## Indicators and indications in EX/EW

-TBC
+### Timeline

+- Message sent in clear text in an encrypted room

+### Room (top-level)

+- Default
+  - Indicator for public rooms
+  - No indicator for room encryption/trust if trust is intact
+  - Indicator for trust violation / identity mismatch of a previously (manually) verified user
+- Later: Policy-based room encryption/trust indicator? (e.g., for verified-only rooms)

+### Room details (right sidebar)

+- Room encryption/trust indicator
+  - States (same as 'with TOFU')
+    - Room is encrypted and other users are TOFU-trusted or partly manually verified (default encryption indicator)
+    - Room is encrypted but at least one user violates its **verified** identity (identity mismatch; red indicator)
+    - Room is encrypted and the user has **verified** the identity of all other users in the room (checkmark indicator)
+- No device list or device verification indicator for other users

 ## Behavior for identity mismatch